ssaarela/javersion/README.md

 ## References

-Objects with an `@Id`-field may be replaced with a reference by id in serialization.
+Objects with an `@Id` property (field or getter+setter) may be replaced with a reference by id in serialization.
 This allows serializing and versioning complex object graphs, not just trees like with JSON.
 These graphs may even even contain cycles.